Retiro, Buenos Aires: Urban character

 Aerial view of Plaza San Martín and its surroundings.

 The northern end of Avenida Leandro N. Alem.

-Retiro is one of the largest hubs of transportation services in Argentina, and is home to many high-end stores and residential areas popular among both local wealthy gentry and expatriate executives.
-About 26,000 of its people, however, including thousands of illegal immigrants, live in the "Villa 31" shantytown built along the Port of Buenos Aires from the 1930s onwards.
-Local and long distance rail service heading to the north originate from Estación Retiro (Retiro train terminal), also a major long-distance bus terminal (Terminal de Ómnibus) is located adjacent to the station, subte line C of the Buenos Aires Metro system and numerous local public bus services, this area is always teeming with commuters and traffic on weekdays.
+Retiro is one of the main transportation hubs in Argentina, and is home to many high-end stores and residential areas popular among both local wealthy gentry and expatriate executives.
+About 26,000 of its people, however, including thousands of immigrants, live in the "Villa 31" shantytown built along the Port of Buenos Aires from the 1930s onwards.
+Local and long-distance rail service heading to the north originate from Estación Retiro (Retiro train terminal), also a major long-distance bus terminal (Terminal de Ómnibus) is located adjacent to the station, subte line C of the Buenos Aires Metro system and numerous local public bus services, this area is always teeming with commuters and traffic on weekdays.

-A major thoroughfare is Avenida del Libertador, which becomes Avenida Leandro N. Alem past the Retiro train terminal.
+A major thoroughfare is Avenida del Libertador, which becomes Avenida Leandro N. Alem beyond the Retiro train terminal.
 Avenida Leandro Alem runs north-to-south along the Buenos Aires Central Business District, which Retiro shares with the San Nicolás ward; the Retiro section of the business district is centered on the Catalinas Norte office park, initially built in the 1970s over docklands developed a century earlier by Francisco Seeber.
 Other principal streets and avenues in Retiro are Santa Fe, Córdoba, and Libertador Avenues, pedestrian Calle Florida, and Avenida 9 de Julio.